 Types of work accessible to young people

-To ensure a rewarding work experience for minors, it's worth looking at the different sectors that are recruiting.
-Some fields are more suitable, and are committed to offering positions suited to the abilities of young workers.
+To ensure a rewarding professional experience for minors, it's important to consider the various hiring sectors.
+Some sectors are more suitable and are committed to offering positions suited to the abilities of young workers.

 Sectors recruiting minors